 What is Red Teaming?

-Once the agreement is done, the following approach is opted by all the Red Teams:
+Once the agreement is done, the following are the phases of red teaming opted for by all the Red Teams:

 1. Information Gathering or Reconnaissance

-The Red Team Methodology is ineffective if the team members do not have all the required information about the target.
+The Red Team process begins with reconnaissance where team members collect all the required information about the target.
 This information comprises of:

 - personal details like identities, email addresses, contact numbers, etc. of the employees,